RiggenCode/NasaWidget/README.md

 # NasaWidget
-This is a script to download the Astronomy Picture of the Day from NASA to be used on an iOS 26 phone widget.
+This is a script to download the Astronomy Picture of the Day from NASA to be used on an iPhone widget.